top of page

 First up, sanity check.

-When you're looking to other students (be it the group WhatsApp chat, the classroom, or the (insufferably triggering) things you see on social media) anxiously thinking 'But they know so much more than me, I don't know anything", imagine an overlapping Venn diagram.
+When you're looking to other students (the group WhatsApp chat, the classroom, or the insufferably triggering things you see on social media) anxiously thinking, 'But they know so much more than me", imagine an overlapping Venn diagram.
 There's what you know and what they know.
 Then there's stuff you both know.
-Yes, they might be better on a certain aspect or region than you, but you are probably more knowledgeable than them on another aspect.
+Yes, they might be better than you on a certain aspect or region, but you're probably more knowledgeable than them on another aspect.
 It just depends on your own personal journey, travels and experience in wine.
 So, ignore them and focus on running your own race.

 2. Don't underestimate the power of exam technique.

-It sounds obvious, but make sure you really understand what they are looking for in the question; you actually want to write quite a boring answer.
+It sounds obvious, but make sure you really understand what they're looking for in the question; you actually want to write quite a boring answer.
 Nothing is too obvious to state.
-When you've been drowning in the text book, you can miss the wood for the trees.
-Those facts that seem so obviously common sense and basic to you now, to the point you might neglect to mention it in your answer?
+When you've been drowning in the text book, you can easily miss the wood for the trees.
+Those facts that seem so obvious and basic to you now, to the point you might neglect to mention it in your answer?
 Trust me in 6 months you'll have forgotten!
 Imagine your examiner knows nothing.

 Keep it simple: Do not attempt some beautifully worded piece of writing or focus on obscure techniques from some producer you once visited thinking you'll get brownie points.
 Short sentences, linking back to the question as much as possible.
 ‘This means that...'.
 'As a result of this...'.